vana-com/vana-private-old/README.md

 Different profiles are available for various operations:

-- `init`: Initialize the environment
+- `init`: Initialize clients, generate secrets
 - `node`: Run the main node services
 - `validator`: Run validator-specific services
 - `manual`: For manual operations like key generation
-- `clean`: Clean up data
+- `delete`: Delete data, e.g. to reset the chain so you can re-sync

 You can combine profiles as needed.
-For example:
+Whenever a service depends on another service, you must include the dependent profile.

+ For example, to start the node, you must include the `init` and `node` profiles:
 ```bash
 docker compose --profile init --profile node up -d
 ```